replicatedhq/help-center/content/docs/kb/supporting-your-customers/selinux.md

   container_path: /var/lib/mysql
   options: ["Z"]
 ```
+Be careful not to relabel directories containing files required by other processes.
+Mounting `/etc` or `/var` with the "z" option would break most systems.

 The second step is to identify components that cannot run within the `svirt_lxc_net_t` domain and apply a different label to them.
 ```yaml